 As she got closer the bartender said, “This lady might want to hire you.”
 And turned away to deal with some other customers.

-“Fuck,” said Percy, “can you see in the dark with those eyes girl?”
+“Fuck,” said Percy, “can you see in the dark with those eyes, girl?”

 “I don’t know,” Cassandra said, looking down.